tymyrddin/purple/source/docs/audits/iso27001/map-room.md

 Employees and users:
 - Must follow security policies and procedures
-- Need to understand why security matters
+- Need to understand why security is worth taking seriously
 - Want security to be usable, not obstructive
 - Their requirements: Clear policies, practical procedures, adequate training, support when needed
 - Your response: User-friendly security, comprehensive awareness training, help desk support